pardhasaradhi96/Telugu_EPaper_Hub/README.md

 - Logo-based card layout for quick identification.

 ### Search
-- Search newspapers using their numeric ID.
+- Search newspapers using their numeric ID or with name.
 - Instant filtered results.

 ### Favorites